home-assistant/home-assistant.io/source/_components/camera.rpi_camera.markdown

   type: string
 {% endconfiguration %}

-The given **file_path** must be an existing file because the camera platform setup make a writeable check on it.
+The given **file_path** must be an existing file because the camera platform setup performs a writeable check on it.
 Also, keep in mind that the path should be whitelisted.